Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Proof of theorems and construction

 That is, $d_p$ and $\magn$ are continuous with respect to small deformations in the time series.
-See Figure \ref{fig:PeturbationPlot} for an illustration of the suppositions of the lemma. \end{lemma} \begin{proof} If $X_t,X’_t,Y_t \mapsto f,f’,g$ then
+Figure \ref{fig:PeturbationPlot} illustrates the suppositions of the lemma. \end{lemma} \begin{proof} If $X_t,X'_t$ and $Y_t$ map to $f,f'$ and $g$, respectively then

-Note if $p < \infty$ then this establishes continuity relative to the length of the deformation interval, in addition to the deformation magnitude. \end{proof} Combining all these results we have proved
+We remark that if $p < \infty$ then this establishes continuity relative to the length of the deformation interval, in addition to the deformation magnitude. \end{proof} Combining all these results we have proved the following:

-\begin{theorem}[Mean theorem]\ \\ The space $\mathfrak{X}$ is equipped with a class of functions $\mathcal{F}_{\mu}$ that induce metrizable quotient spaces $(\mathfrak{X}/\mathord{\sim},d_p)$.
-The equivalence can be characterized simply as $X_t \sim Y_t$ if $X_t,Y_t$ have identical sets of change points and means in their stationary periods.
+\begin{theorem}[Mean Theorem] The space $\mathfrak{X}$ is equipped with a class of functions $\mathcal{F}_{\mu}$ that induce metrizable quotient spaces $(\mathfrak{X}/\mathord{\sim},d_p)$.
+The equivalence can be characterized simply as $X_t \sim Y_t$ if $X_t$ and $Y_t$ have identical sets of change points and means in their stationary periods, and does not depend on $p$.
 The metrics $d_p$ are stable under perturbations in the time series.
-We may also equip $\mathfrak{X}$ with a magnitude function, representing a measure of its mean up to noise. \end{theorem}
+We may also equip $\mathfrak{X}$ with a magnitude function, representing a holistic measure of its changing mean up to noise. \end{theorem}